Book a Visit

 • Stay calm: Your stress transfers to your pet

-• Create a routine: Same time, same place, same sequence
+• Create routine: Same time, same place, same sequence

-• Practice when healthy: Get your pet used to handling before they need medication
+• Practice when healthy: Get them used to handling before they need meds

-• Ask your vet about compounding into flavored liquids or treats
+• Ask your vet about compounded medications flavored to taste better

-• Hire a professional pet sitter experienced with medication administration
+• Hire a professional sitter experienced with medications

 ABOUT THE AUTHOR